kbcaleb/Probable-Wordlists/README.md

 ### Rev 1.1 Task List
 * [x] Explain methodology
-* [ ] Make Quick-fix for duplicates caused by newline and blankspace characters (not a full fix)
+* [ ] Make Quick-fix for duplicates caused by newline and blankspace characters (not a full fix, more of a temporary patch)
 * [ ] Upload WPA-Chunks
 * [ ] Super-Zip the smaller files
 * [ ] Make some torrents for the big files (didn't expect it to catch on!)